Top stock tips by Mitessh Thakkar, Sudarshan Sukhani

-Dalal Street is likely to open on a flat note on Monday tracking weakness amid thin trade across Asian markets.
-At 8:34 am, Nifty50 futures on Singapore Exchange -- an early indicator of the opening for the benchmark Nifty50 index in India -- were down 1.5 points at 16,267.
+Dalal Street is likely to have a muted start on Tuesday tracking weakness across global markets.
+At 8:43 am, Nifty50 futures on Singapore Exchange -- an early indicator of the opening for the benchmark Nifty50 index in India -- were down 11 points or 0.07 percent at 16,261.

-Equities in other Asian markets wobbled on Monday amid sharp losses in gold and oil.
-Sentiment was shaken by a sudden dive in gold as a break of $1,750 triggered stop loss sales taking it as low as $1,684 an ounce .
-It was last down 2.2 percent at $1,723 per ounce.
-Brent sank almost 2 percent on concerns the spread of the Delta variant would temper travel demand.
+Equities in other Asian markets weakened amid persistent concerns over the spread of the Delta variant of the coronavirus.
+MSCI's broadest index of Asia-Pacific shares outside Japan declined 0.4 percent, as Korea's KOSPI index fell 0.56 percent and China's blue-chip index shed 0.33 percent.

-MSCI's broadest index of Asia-Pacific shares outside Japan dropped 0.1 percent amid holidays in Tokyo and Singapore.
-Nikkei futures traded just below Friday's close.
-Nasdaq futures fell 0.5 percent and S&P 500 futures 0.3 percent.
-The dollar held near four-month highs after an upbeat US jobs report lifted bond yields.
+Overnight on Wall Street, the three benchmark indices ended on a soft note.
+MSCI's gauge of stocks across the globe was down 0.03 percent.

 CNBC-TV18’s in-house panel of experts has picked a list of stocks for investors to buy/sell in trade today: